Totktonada/tarantool-merger-examples/README.md

 many box.space.<...>:select(<...>) results instead of one.

-One need to skip iproto_data header, two array headers and then run a merger N times on the same buffers (with the same or different contexts).
+One need to skip iproto_data header, two array headers and then run a merger N times on the same buffers (with the same or different key_defs).
 No extra data copies, no tuples decoding into a Lua memory.

 ```lua